Circumstances that affect assessments: Transfer of a going concern

 If, however, MP has been imposed you should follow the procedures laid out in the VAT Civil Penalties guidance.

-For returns with a due date on or after 1 April 2009 you should consult CH800000 or contact TAA in cases of doubt or difficulty.
+For returns with a due date on or after 1 April 2009 you should consult CH80000 or contact Tax Administration, Litigation and Advice (TALA) at Caseworker service for technical queries in cases of doubt or difficulty.